 The result is cannabis specifically suited to hash-making rather than flower consumption.

-High-quality Pakistani hash appears dark brown to black.
+High-quality Pakistani hash appears dark brown to black on the surface.

-The surface should look shiny rather than dusty when you warm it slightly between your fingers.
+It should look shiny, not dusty, when warmed slightly between your fingers.

 Fresh product feels sticky and malleable to the touch.